luluvann/readme-generator/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Description
-Easily and quickly generate a professional and standard README file from the commande line.
+Easily and quickly generate a professional and standard README file from the commande line with NodeJS.

 ## Table of Contents